HugPhiluu/booth-currency-converter/README.md

 - **Add more currencies:**
   Edit the `<select>` in [`popup.html`](popup.html) or allow more codes in the popup logic.
 - **Change icons:**
-  Replace files in the `icons/` folder and update `manifest.json` if needed.
+  Replace files in the `icons/` folder and update the manifests if needed.
 - **API endpoint:**
   The extension uses [Frankfurter API](https://www.frankfurter.app/) for exchange rates.
 You can change the endpoint in [`background.js`](background.js).